 My research spans the areas of banking, corporate finance and macroeconomics.
 In my job market paper, I study how near-zero interest rates affect bank competition and financial regulation.
 A common theme in my other papers is the growing importance of intangible and human capital, and its implications for corporate finance, investment, and the wider macro-economy.

 How do near-zero interest rates affect bank capital regulation and risk taking?
 I study these questions in a tractable dynamic equilibrium model, in which forward-looking banks compete imperfectly for deposit funding, and deposit insurance may induce excessive risk taking.
-The zero lower bound on deposit rates (ZLB) binds occasionally, optimal capital requirements vary with the level of interest rates, where low rates motivate weaker requirements despite overall higher risk taking.
-The reason is that the ZLB makes capital regulation less effective in curbing risk shifting incentives, exactly during times of low interest rates when risk taking incentives are already heightened.
-The problem is that at the ZLB banks cannot pass on the cost of capital to depositors, such that tight capital requirements erode franchise value, countervailing the usual "skin in the game" effect.
-As a result, optimal capital requirements vary with the level of interest rates, highlighting a novel interaction between monetary and macro-prudential policies, and shows that it may be desirable to complement existing regulation with policy tools that subsidize the funding cost of banks may improve welfare at the ZLB.
+If the zero lower bound on deposit rates (ZLB) binds occasionally, optimal capital requirements vary with the level of interest rates, where low rates motivate weaker requirements despite overall higher risk taking.
+The reason is that the ZLB makes capital regulation less effective in curbing risk shifting incentives, as tight capital requirements erode franchise value when banks cannot pass on the cost of capital to depositors.
+The model thus highlights a novel interaction between monetary and macro-prudential policies, and shows that it may be desirable to complement existing regulation with policy tools that subsidize the funding cost of banks at the ZLB.